tonikutlesa/todo-app/README.md

    cd server
    ```

+3. Create the .env file in the server directory and copy provided secrets into it

-3. Install the required dependencies:
+4. Install the required dependencies:

    ```
    npm install
    ```

-4. Start the server:
+5. Start the server:

    ```
    npm start